About the big tire pilot

 Welcome to my blog and training site.
 I am a flying freak…seriously.
 Its about all I think about.
 DOING IT SAFE IS WHATS MOST IMPORTANT!

-Between flying airplanes, running our heli ski operation in Alaska (PNH) and of course Crossfit, the fitness in my life, aviation means a lot to me.
+Between flying airplanes, running our heli ski operation in Alaska (PNH) and of course Crossfit and spending time in the ocean, aviation means a lot to me.

 My business is aviation.
 My wife and I own and operate the largest heli ski operation in the United States, Points North Heli-Adventures Inc., in Cordova Alaska for the past 19 years.
 Check out – www.alaskaheliski.com.
-I am also the current President of the United States Heli Ski Association (7 years now running).
+I am also the current President of the United States Heli Ski Association (8 years now running, elected by my peers).

 In 2015 I was invited to be a part of a select group of pilots representing STOL at the worlds largest fly-in, Oshkosh.
 Being a part of the Oshkosh STOL demo team is a true honor.